-2021-2022 Percent of Children At or Above Expected Growth Range Year end data
+Percent of Children at or Above Expected Growth Range

 Preschool experiences can be the most critical in a child's education and can influence future learning.
 Family background, cultural lifestyle, experiences, and learning expectations all play a role in how teachers interact with children.
 GSRP teachers reflect on their practices in an ongoing manner and participate in regular professional development provided by the MAISD.
-GSRP staff and the MAISD are dedicated to supporting children in being kindergarten ready.
-Last year 52 hours of professional learning opportunities were offered by the MAISD to GSRP teaching teams.
-Essentials in Literacy coaching and professional development continued to be a priority area.
+GSRP staff and the MAISD are dedicated to supporting children in kindergarten ready.
+Last year 27 hours of face-to-face professional learning opportunities were offered by the MAISD to GSRP teaching teams.
+The MAISD provided virtual professional learning opportunities for a total of 40 plus hours for CLASS and Curriculum support.
+"Power of Play", Social Emotional Learning, and math professional development continued to be priority areas for 2022-23.
 Working with teaching teams to support literacy training and math competency is reflected in our student growth data.
-The data above reflects growth is down out of five areas from previous years, however the overall benchmark of 80% of students meeting or exceeding learning objectives was met by all classrooms within the MAISD.
+The data above reflects growth in all five areas from previous years.
+The overall benchmark of 80% of students meeting or exceeding learning objectives was met by all classrooms within the MAISD.